-We sat and had our picnic by them (though there were a lot of security around them, as well as staff walking some ‘posh’ dogs).
+We sat and had our picnic by them (though there was a lot of security around them, as well as staff walking some ‘posh’ dogs).
 When we got home we later found out that Madonna, George Clooney, and others had arrived in them.

 So there you go, camping in Italy, with the chance to rub shoulders with the rich and famous 😉